 “Working with governments, the private sector has a crucial role to play in preventing and responding to child sexual exploitation and abuse online,” Mr Kounthdy added.
 “This forum has highlighted and promoted positive engagement and exchange at the national, regional and global levels and fostered collaboration between ASEAN Member States, private sector and non-government actors.”

 Looking ahead, forum participants agreed that collaboration is key.
 An industry working group is being established to bring together key actors and continue to push the needle on child online protection and feedback is being gathered around what next year’s ASEAN ICT Forum should focus on.

 Ultimately, every child should be safe to connect, learn and grow online.
 And as UNICEF’s Director of Programmes, Mr. Sanjay Wijesekera, said at the Global Cybersecurity Forum while highlighting ASEAN’s work in this area: “A digital space that’s safe for children is safe for everyone.”

 The ASEAN ICT Forum on Child Online Protection was supported by UNICEF East Asia and Pacific, UNICEF Cambodia and UNICEF’s Child Rights and Business unit.
-The event was made possible due to generous support from the Royal Government of Cambodia, Australia’s eSafety Commissioner, Australia’s Attorney General’s Department, the Government of Japan, USAID and ECPAT International.
+The event was made possible due to generous support from the Royal Government of Cambodia, the Australian Government through the Australian NGO Cooperation Program (ANCP), Australia’s eSafety Commissioner, Australia’s Attorney General’s Department, the Government of Japan, USAID and ECPAT International.

 The full Call to Action from Children and Young People to the Private Sector on Child Online Protection can be found here.